Low GI Lifestyle

 The Great Grain Swap: 90 Days of Cauliflower Rice and My Seattle Kitchen Lab

-It has been exactly 90 days since I committed to the 'Great Grain Swap.'
+It has been roughly 90 days since I committed to the 'Great Grain Swap.'
 That’s three months of replacing my beloved white rice with cauliflower rice.
 If you had told me a year ago that I’d be pulse-processing a cruciferous vegetable to mimic a starch, I would have laughed you out of my office.
 But here we are.
 This is my life now—a 44-year-old woman turning her kitchen into a low-GI experiment because the alternative is a path I’m not ready to walk.

 The Basmati Heartbreak